Rob Page sacked by Wales after country's failure to qualify for Euro 2024

 The Football Association of Wales has terminated head coach Rob Page's contract following the country's failure to qualify for Euro 2024.

-Page spent four years in charge, initially being given the role on an interim basis in November 2020.
+Page, who had over two years left on the contract he signed in September 2022 after guiding Wales to their first World Cup since 1958, spent four years in charge, initially being given the role on an interim basis in November 2020 after taking over from Ryan Giggs.

-The 49-year-old was then appointed permanently in September 2022 and oversaw the team at two major tournaments.
+The 49-year-old was then appointed permanently in September 2022 after the World Cup play-off final victory over Ukraine three months earlier - although they have since won only five times in 22 games since - and oversaw the team at two major tournaments.

-Page took Wales to Euro 2020 and the 2022 World Cup, which was their first appearance at the tournament since 1958.
+Page took Wales to Euro 2020, where he led them to the last 16 of that Covid-delayed tournament, and the 2022 World Cup.

-Wales lost a Euro 2024 play-off final to Poland on penalties in March, before they were beaten 4-0 by Slovakia in a friendly this month after drawing with Gibraltar.
+Wales lost a Euro 2024 play-off final to Poland on penalties in March, before they were beaten 4-0 by Slovakia in a friendly after drawing with Gibraltar in June.

+Page was booed by Wales fans following that thrashing in Slovakia, while there were more calls for him to quit after the goalless draw with Gibraltar, opponents ranked 203rd in the world.

+Despite being non-competitive fixtures in which Wales were without several senior players, the pressure had been steadily growing on Page over the past 18 months.

 "I would like to thank Rob for his work with the Association over the last seven years, firstly as the U21s head coach and then onto the role of Cymru head coach," Adams said in a statement.